jakobringler/blog/content/notes/Tower Sketcher.md

 ![[notes/images/towerHDAconcept.png]]

 ### Setup
 To create the necessary training data I used PDG.
 It's pretty straight forward to create almost infinite random variations of an HDA output and write them, or any part of their data, to disk.
 I generated 10.000 image-parameter pairs to train the network.
 The training process was also done inside of PDG in a python script node.
 The network was a combination of a [[notes/Convolutional Neural Networks (CNNs) |CNN]] and a [[notes/Feed Forward Networks (FFNs) |FNN]].
-More details further down.

 ![[notes/images/setuptowerhda(2).jpg |400]]